 He holds a doctorate in American History from the University of Notre Dame.
 He also holds a master’s degree in history from the University of Notre Dame, a bachelor's degree in history from the University of Michigan, and a bachelor’s degree in theology from Moody Bible Institute.

 As provost, Dr. Ostrander is responsible for the overall academic vision of the university and for ensuring the accomplishment of that vision.
 He does this primarily by equipping and empowering the faculty to achieve excellence in their roles as Christian teachers, mentors, and scholars.
 Dr. Ostrander’s vision for Cornerstone University is that it continues to build excellence in the liberal arts and professional programs as it prepares students to effectively engage the cultures of their world for Christ.

 As a scholar of American religion and an academic administrator, Dr. Ostrander maintains an active interest in Christian higher education.
 His publications include The Life of Prayer in a World of Science (Oxford, 2001), Head, Heart, Hand: John Brown University and Evangelical Higher Education (University of Arkansas, 2003), and “Spirituality and the Discipline of History,” in Searching for Spirituality in Higher Education (Peter Lang, 2007).
-A Fulbright Scholar to Germany in 2004, Dr. Ostrander complements his interest in American higher education with an active interest in global affairs and international education.

 Dr. Ostrander’s book, Why College Matters to God: Academic Faithfulness and Christian Higher Education, was published in 2009 by Abilene Christian University Press.
 It is currently being used by several Christian colleges and universities for their first-year seminars.
 His sequel, Reconsidering College: Christian Higher Education for Working Adults was published in January 2014 by Abilene Christian University Press.